johnshearing/ElectricalSafety/README.md

         by nearby lightning.

 -   What would happen if you accidentally connected the hot 120 volt lead from shore power to the common bus bar in a fiberglass boat and connected the common wire from shore power to the 120 volt bus bar in the boat?
-    -   There is great danger but which is not immediately obvious.
+    -   There is great danger but it is not immediately obvious.
     -   Since the common bus bar in the boat is connected to the boat's equipment ground, and since all metal parts of the boat also bonded to the equipment ground, then all the metal parts of the boat would become hot at 120 volts.
     -   But since all the metal parts are at the same 120 volts and since the fiberglass hull does not conduct electricity there is no where for current to flow
     -   So someone standing in the boat could touch the metal items and also become hot at 120 volts but would not suffer a shock because no current can flow when everything is at the same 120 volts.